KARTHIKEYA46290/login-page-basic/README.md

 3. Install the dependencies: flutter pub get
 4. Run the app: flutter run

-🛠️ Technologies Used
+-🛠️ Technologies Used

 Flutter: For building the UI.

 Dart: Programming language for Flutter.

-📝 Additional Information
+-📝 Additional Information

 The project is purely frontend and does not include any backend integration.

 Suitable for understanding the basics of Flutter form handling and validation.

+-📸 Screenshots:

 ![Screenshot 2024-06-05 111955](https://github.com/KARTHIKEYA46290/login-page-basic/assets/171713398/482d5443-e22d-474f-8fed-c7ade147038b)